Account Terms and Conditions

 Section 7 Restrictions

-Account – a free-of-charge function of the Shop (service) which allows the Buyer to register his/her own individual account at the Shop and which is regulated by the present Terms and Conditions.
+Account – a free-of-charge function of the Shop (service) which allows the Customer to register his/her own individual account at the Shop and which is regulated by the present Account Terms and Conditions.

-Buyer – any entity which registers an Account at the Shop and has its habitual residence in the European Union.
+Customer – anyone who creates or wishes to create an Account and has its habitual residence in the European Union.

-Shop – online shop Claveclub maintained by the Seller at claveclub.pl directed to Buyers.
+Shop – online shop Claveclub maintained by the Service Provider at claveclub.pl directed to Customers.

 - Postal address: ul. Śląska 66B/8, 80-389 Gdańsk, Poland